EOSIO/ricardian-spec/README.md

 * To prevent an individual variable from being wrapped, use the `nowrap` handler.

-  For example, to create a link with unwrapped individual varibles:
+  For example, to create a link with unwrapped individual variables:

   `[{{nowrap link.text}}]({{nowrap link.url}})`